cedrus-opensource/pyxid/README.txt

-Python library for interfacing with Cedrus XID devices
+Python library for interfacing with Cedrus XID and StimTracker devices

 XID (eXperiment Interface Device) devices are used in software such as SuperLab, Presentation, and ePrime for receiving input as part of